AI Health Chatbots for Patient Engagement

 The convergence of artificial intelligence and genomics is a powerful combination in healthcare.
 AI genomics is decoding the complexities of our DNA, giving us never-before-seen insights into human health and disease.

 From personalized treatments to individual genetic profiles to predicted disease risk with remarkable accuracy, AI genomics is poised to transform patient care.
-In this article, we’ll explore groundbreaking AI genomics applications in healthcare, and their potential to reshape the healthcare landscape.
+In this article, we’ll explore groundbreaking AI genomics applications in healthcare, and their potential to reshape the healthcare industry.

 Contents